(ED: I posted this article last year and ran it again as November 18 is St. Hilda’s Day. I added a collect for the day after the article.)

 To all of our military personnel, veterans, and their families: Thank you for all of the sacrifices you have made.
 May your reward soon be peace and reunion.

 November is National Novel Writers Month.
 The goal is to write 50,000 words in 30 days.
 It’s to get you to stop thinking about writing and write.
 I took part in 2005.
 I am taking part this year.
 The building I live in, Burnham Park Plaza, used to the main YMCA Hotel in Chicago and the second largest hotel in Chicago.
-It was built in 1915, opened in 1916 and closed in 1979 (you can see vintage postcards of the building here).
+It was built in 1915, opened in 1916 and closed in 1979.
 I am having a ball researching this.
 The original building was 19 stories with 1850 rooms.
 By 1926 they were turning people away, so they enlarged the building and added another story, increasing to 2600 rooms.
 I live in addition they added to the front of the building at that time.
 My kitchen wall is beautiful exposed brick that was the original outer wall.
 Originally the hotel was for men only.
 Dearborn, a couple of blocks away, was one the major railroad stations in Chicago and a massive amount of people poured into the South Loop from there, many of them looking to make their way in the world in Chicago.
 The Y was built at 826 S. Wabash Ave. to be a safe and moral place for young men to stay among the flophouses, brothels, and bars in the South Loop.
 In 1933 the YWCA at 830 S. Michigan Ave. closed its doors, and the top four floors were open for women to stay.
 These were normally single woman who were working in Chicago.

 In January I found out a lady I go to church with, Jean, stayed here when it was the Y. She moved to Chicago in 1945 with a friend from college and they roomed together in a corner room that had three windows, bunk beds, a dresser, and a closet.
 When her friend married, she moved to a single room that was 6′x8′.
 Jean remembers standing in the middle of the room and spreading out her arms she could almost touch both walls.
 There was one window, a twin bed, a metal dresser, and a metal closet.
 She paid $30 a month for the room.
 The 20th floor was the lounge for the women.
 There was a piano, and Jean would play it.
 There was also the roof garden with a wonderful view of the city.
 Most of the men who stayed at the hotel at this time were soldiers going to or coming from the fronts in WW2.